Sakib1263/TF-1D-2D-ResNetV1-2-SEResNet-ResNeXt-SEResNeXt/README.md

 # ResNet-ResNeXt-Model-Builder-Tensorflow-Keras
 This repository contains One-Dimentional (1D) and Two-Dimentional (2D) versions of ResNet (original) and ResNeXt (Aggregated Residual Transformations on ResNet) developed in Tensorflow-Keras.
-The models in this repository have been built following the original papers' implementation guidances (as much as possible) except adding commonly accepted beneficial blocks such as BatchNormalization.
+The models in this repository have been built following the original papers' implementation guidances (as much as possible).
 Read more about ResNets in this original preprint: https://arxiv.org/pdf/1512.03385.
 Read more about ResNeXts in this original preprint: https://arxiv.org/abs/1611.05431.